tethysplatform/tethys/docs/installation/mac.rst

 You are now ready to start the development server and view your instance of Tethys Platform.
 In the terminal, execute the following command from the Tethys :doc:`../tethys_sdk/tethys_cli`::

-    $ tethys manage start
+    (tethys) $ tethys manage start

 Tethys Platform provides a web interface that is called the Tethys Portal.
 You can access your Tethys Portal by opening `<http://localhost:8000/>`_ in a new tab in your web browser.

 .. figure:: ../images/tethys_portal_landing.png
     :width: 650px